PECO Energy Company: Facilities and infrastructure

-PECO has a liquefied natural gas storage facility in West Conshohocken, PA. with capacity of 1200000000 cuft and a propane-air plant in Chester, PA. with storage capacity of 1980000 USgal.
+PECO has a liquefied natural gas storage facility in West Conshohocken, PA. with capacity of 1200000000 ft3 and a propane-air plant in Chester, PA. with storage capacity of 1980000 USgal.
 The company also owns 29 natural gas city gate stations at locations that link with various interstate pipelines.

 The Chester Waterside Station of the Philadelphia Electric Company was constructed in 1916 and listed on the National Register of Historic Places in 2007.

 PECO supplies legacy two-phase electric power to sections of Philadelphia where infrastructure upgrades are impracticable.
 Philadelphia is one of only two cities with in-service two-phase infrastructure.

-Revenues
+Financials

-PECO's total assets are valued at $9.8 billion.
-The company delivered 87700000000 cuft of natural gas and 39.5 billion kilowatt-hours of electricity in 2008, generating $5.5 billion in revenue.
+As a fully regulated transmission and distribution utility, PECO operates as a subsidiary of the Exelon Corporation.
+PECO's utility business is capital intensive and requires ongoing investments in its electric and gas delivery systems to maintain infrastructure capacity and reliability for its customer base.

-PECO's utility business is capital intensive and requires significant investments for the electric and gas delivery systems to ensure adequate capacity and reliability for customers.
-PECO's anticipated capital expenditures for 2009 are estimated at $400 million—about three-fourths for the electric business, nearly 20 percent for gas, and the rest is common.
-The company pays about $510 million in local, state and federal income and other taxes annually.
+Historically, prior to the end of its rate caps in 2010, PECO reported $5.5 billion in revenue and total assets valued at $9.8 billion in 2008.
+Current financial and operational metrics for PECO are now consolidated within Exelon's annual SEC Form 10-K filings.